stygian-phrygian/hypatia/README.md

     3-band EQ -> reverb -> -> bitcrusher -> compressor -> gain

 Recorded audio can come from the hardware audio input *or* from the Master output (ie. resampling).
-Recorded audio can then be loaded into a Part for playback.
+Recorded audio can then be loaded into a sample slot (which should be set to a Part)

 Audio input can only come from 1 source currently.
 Audio input can be monitored in real-time though.